bokkypoobah/AigangPresaleContractAudit/audit/README.md

   and approvals are enabled.
 To enable transfers and approvals, the owner (`controller`) of the `PreSale` contract will have to call
   `allowTransfers(true)`.

+* The MiniMeToken contract records the totalSupply and balances in `uint128` data structures.
+The maximum size of these numbers, with 18 decimal places is `new BigNumber("ffffffffffffffffffffffffffffffff", 16).shift(-18)` resulting in `340282366920938463463.374607431768211455`, sufficient for most ERC20 tokens.

+* The MiniMeToken contract controller cannot be set to a multisig contract wallet as all transfers will be disabled.

+* The MiniMeToken contract `approve(...)` function has the following comment outlining the steps to change an approval limit

+  > To change the approve amount you first have to reduce the addresses` allowance to zero by calling `approve(_spender,0)` if it is not
+  > already 0 to mitigate the race condition described here: https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729

 <br />

 <hr />